-In addition to pathway enrichment, network analysis was performed to understand the interaction and relationship of the genes with modulated expression between SF and PB.
+In addition to pathway enrichment, network analysis was performed to understand the interaction and relationship of the genes differentially expressed between synovial fluid and PB.
 A gene subnetwork was identified from the STRING functional interaction database using as input all the genes from the qPCR array (regardless pval significance and FC) and ranking them based on the best pval across the three analysed cell types.
-The identified subnetwork predominantly included significant modulated genes between SF and PB in at least one of the cell types.
-Amongst the most interesting nodes was the single Ig and Toll-interleukine domain containing gene (SIGIRR), which is a negative regulator of the TLR signalling pathway (Figure 5.12).
-SIGIRR was significantly down-regulated in SF CD14+ monocytes only and it is consistent with the significant up-regulation (pval¡0.05) of the TLR1, TLR2, MYD88 genes in SF as well as the enrichment for the TLR pathway in this cell type (Figure 5.9 and 5.6).
-Moreover, the significant up-regulation of NFKB and TNF in the SF CD14+ monocytes appeared as a downstream result of the functional connection with TLR pathway members such as MyD88, previously mentioned .
-Conversely, in mCD4+ and mCD8+ the modulation of these members did not appear to be significant between SF and PB.
+The identified subnetwork predominantly included significantly modulated genes between synovial fluid and peripheral blood in at least one of the cell types.
+Amongst the most interesting nodes was the single Ig and Toll-interleukin domain containing gene (SIGIRR), which is a negative regulator of the TLR signalling pathway (Figure 5.12).
+SIGIRR was significantly down-regulated in synovial fluid CD14+ monocytes only consistent with the significant up-regulation (pval¡0.05) of the TLR1, TLR2, MYD88 genes in synovial fluid as well as the enrichment for the TLR pathway in this cell type (Figure 5.9 and 5.6).
+Moreover, the significant up-regulation of NFKB and TNF in the synovial fluid CD14+ monocytes appeared as a downstream result of the functional connection with TLR pathway members such as MyD88, previously mentioned .
+Conversely, in mCD4+ and mCD8+ the modulation of these members did not appear to be significant between synovial fluid and PB.

 Another interesting part of the network is the connection of the TLR pathway and the chemokine production through NFκB, TNF and CCL2 (Figure 5.12).
 CCL2 is connected to CXCL10 and subsequently with CCL18 and CCR5, all chemokines and chemokine receptors regulating migration and infiltration of monocytes and memory T cells at the sites of inflammation.
 This network analysis also highlighted relationship between IL7R and IL2RG coding for the two chains of the IL-7R.